 - PREGNANCY and BREAST-FEEDING: Phenytoin chewable tablets may cause harm to the fetus.
 If you think you may be pregnant, contact your doctor right away.
 You will need to discuss the benefits and risks of taking phenytoin chewable tablets while you are pregnant.
 You and your doctor will need to decide if you will continue to take phenytoin chewable tablets while you are pregnant.
-Phenytoin chewable tablets is found in breast milk.
+Phenytoin chewable tablets are found in breast milk.
 Do not breast-feed while taking phenytoin chewable tablets.

 Possible side effects of phenytoin chewable tablets: